 Handout method ... just print out the test, photocopy, and give out.
 This is the best approach if either your students don't all have convenient access to laptops / the internet, whether in class or at home ... or if you want to see, on paper, how they have performed, by collecting in the handouts and marking them yourself.

-- tell them to do the test - either there and then in class, or at home, in their own time (the former will produce more reliable results, of course!)
+- They should then do the test (according to whatever deadline you have set) - either there and then in class, or at home, in their own time (the former will produce more reliable results, of course!)

 - when each student has completed the test, each should click on TOTAL SCORE: Check ... and then consider any mistakes - this provides 'self-diagnosis' in that the test will reflect to each student where there are language problems or weaknesses